Sec-ant/zxing-wasm/README.md

 ### IIFE Scripts

 Apart from ES and CJS modules, this package also ships IIFE scripts.
-The registered global variable is named `ZXingWASM`.
+The registered global variable is named `ZXingWASM`, where you can access all the exported functions and variables under it.

+> [!NOTE]
+> Replace the `<version>` with the desired version number.

 ```html
 <!-- full -->